 Stortorgets Julmarknad, Stockholm

-Stockholm’s Old Town, or Gamla Stan, is the perfect setting for a traditional Christmas market.
 The cobblestoned central square by the Nobel Museum is packed with wooden stalls selling Christmas crafts and Swedish delicacies, such as smoked reindeer and elk meat.

-This is Sweden’s oldest Christmas market, dating back to the 1830s, and retains the feel of the winter marketplaces of old.
 It’s the most popular market in Sweden and is totally free to explore, so be ready to jostle your way through the crowds if you visit on the weekend.

 Rather not go it alone?
-You can visit this market as part of a special Christmas tour of Stockholm.
+You can visit this market as part of a special Christmas walking tour of Stockholm.

 Skansen Christmas Market, Stockholm

-Every weekend, the museum’s central square hosts a bustling Christmas market that has been running for well over 100 years, and features Swedish handicrafts for sale, along with traditional Christmas foods and warm drinks.
+On Fridays, Saturdays and Sundays, the museum’s central square hosts a bustling Christmas market that has been running for well over 100 years, and features Swedish handicrafts for sale, along with traditional Christmas foods and warm drinks.

 Children can make their own Christmas decorations at the craft-making workshop, listening to readings of Swedish fairytales, dance around the Christmas tree in Bollnäs Square, and even watch a traditional Lucia procession through the museum grounds.

-Entry is 140 SEK for adults; 120 SEK for students and seniors; kids aged 4–15 can visit for 60 SEK.
+Entry is 265 SEK for adults; 245 SEK for students and seniors; kids aged 4–15 can visit for 80 SEK.

 Övedskloster Christmas Market, Skåne

-13th–15th December
+13th–15th Dec

 Originally a medieval monastery, Övedskloster in Sweden’s southwest Skåne province is a large farm estate with vast fields and a stately manor house dating from the 18th century.